 For the majority of households, DISH Network comes out ahead thanks to a stronger combination of speed, value, and customer satisfaction.
 That said, Viasat has genuine advantages for customers who value the specific strengths that Viasat brings, such as available nearly everywhere most.

-Ultimately, the best provider for you depends on what is available at your address and what you value most.
+Ultimately, the best provider for you depends on what is available at your address.
+What you value most.
 We encourage you to check availability for both DISH Network and Viasat at your specific location before making a final decision.

 Frequently Asked Questions